ilyaigpetrov/ncurses-for-emscripten/COMPILE.md

 ## Emscripten's `getenv` is not Reentrant

-Ncurses expects getenv to be reentrant, but emscripten doesn't provide id.
+Ncurses expects getenv to be reentrant, but emscripten doesn't provide it.
-You may vote for a [request](https://github.com/kripken/emscripten/issues/6778) to privide reentrance.
+You may vote for a [request](https://github.com/kripken/emscripten/issues/6778) to provide reentrance.
 So, the first thing would be to patch emscripten getenv to be reentrant:
 1) `vim emsdk/emscripten/1.38.8/system/include/libc/stdlib.h`
 2) Replace line `char *getenv (const char *);` with this block: